Microsoft/azure-docs.pt-pt/articles/cognitive-services/Bing-Entities-Search/quickstarts/entity-sdk-java-quickstart.md

     import java.util.List;
     ```

-2. Criar uma variável para sua chave de assinatura
+2. Create a variable for your subscription key

     ```java
     String subscriptionKey = "your-key-here"
     ```

-## <a name="create-a-search-client"></a>Criar um cliente de pesquisa
+## <a name="create-a-search-client"></a>Create a search client

-1. Implemente `dominantEntityLookup` o cliente, que exige o ponto `ServiceClientCredentials` de extremidade da API e uma instância da classe.
+1. Implement the `dominantEntityLookup` client, which requires your API endpoint, and an instance of the `ServiceClientCredentials` class.

     ```java
     public static EntitySearchAPIImpl getClient(final String subscriptionKey) {